Magic-JD/is-fast/README.md

 Ignored tags are HTML elements that **will be completely removed** from the processed content.
 These typically include * *scripts, metadata, and interactive elements** that are irrelevant to text processing.

+Ignored tags support the same limited CSS selector logic as block elements.
+See above for more information.

 ### Example Configuration